-Your doctor will also order tests for sexually transmitted diseases, which can contribute to infertility and could also be harmful to you and your baby.
+Your doctor will also order tests for sexually transmitted diseases.
+These disease can contribute to infertility and can also be harmful to you and your baby.
 You’ll also need an HIV blood test to check for the virus that causes AIDS.
-HIV is a life-threatening virus that can be passed from you to your fetus, unless you take certain medications during pregnancy.
+HIV is a life-threatening virus that can pass from you to your fetus, unless you take certain medications during pregnancy.

-You may also need blood or saliva tests to find out if you are a carrier of a genetic disease that could be passed down to your child, such as cystic fibrosis or Tay Sachs disease.
-These highly specific genetic tests are available to everyone, and are especially recommended if you or your partner have a family history of a specific genetic disorder.
+You may also need blood or saliva tests to find out if you are a carrier of an inheritable genetic disease, such as cystic fibrosis or Tay Sachs disease.
+These highly specific genetic tests are available to everyone.
+We recommend them if you or your partner have a family history of a specific genetic disorder.
 You may be referred to a genetic counselor before starting fertility treatments to help you determine if preconception carrier screening is necessary.

 Get a clean bill of health before conception

 Depending on your risk for other medical conditions, your fertility specialist may also order other specialized tests.
-For example, some women may be at risk for hepatitis C, a dangerous illness that can be passed from mother to baby.
+For example, some women may be at risk for hepatitis C, an illness that can pass from mother to baby.